Sequential Change Detection Under Markov Setup With Unknown Prechange And Postchange Distributions: Modified CUSUM Test For Markov

-By comparing the probability of error expressions in Lemma 3 and for actual pre-change case (JB-Page CUSUM Test), we observe that the probability of error increases in the case of the empirical pre-change distribution test.
-The probability of error now becomes a function of \(\log \beta\).
+By comparing the probability of error expressions in Lemma 3 and for known pre-change case (18), we observe that the probability of error increases for our test.
+The probability of error now becomes a function of \(\log \beta_1\), \(\beta_1\) and \(\beta_2\).
 For the probability of error to be bounded, we require: